 Whilst drones are able to provide imagery for micro-analysis of an individual site, they’re not always practical; especially on large-scale projects, or when monitoring multiple sites, or if you want to view projects outside of your portfolio.
 In these cases, satellite imagery offers a rich source of data and insight when monitoring construction projects.

-Learn more about satellite imagery here or register for a free 10 day trial below.
+Learn more about satellite imagery here or request a customised demo below.